openclimatefix/PVItaly/progress/SV_pilot.md

 ## Summary

 We forecasted PV production over the next 4 hours for 4 sites in Italy.
-The average error was XXX.
+The average error of the forecast was 348 Watts.

 ## Data